 The Cohutta Wilderness is defined by its two watersheds and their namesake rivers that travel across its land.
 The two watersheds are divided by Cohutta Mountain rising as high as 4149 feet at Cowpen Mountain where Old Hwy 2 traversed the ridge which is now the East Cowpen Trail.

 All the rainfall to the east of Cohutta Mountain flows eventually into the Jacks River.
-The headwaters for the Jacks River begins about 7 miles outside the wilderness so once its trail joins the river it is flowing nicely.
+The headwaters of the Jacks River begins about 7 miles outside the wilderness so once its trail joins the river, it is flowing nicely.
 The Jacks River is just majestic and its trail spans the wilderness from its Dally Gap Trailhead near Blue Ridge, GA to its northwest trailhead right across the Tennessee state line in the Alaculsy Valley.
 This one trail has 42 river crossings.
 And not to be outdone the Conasauga River Trail has a respectable 38 river crossings.

 Quoting R.Yorke Edwards "Once you take the danger out of the wilderness, the wilderness will not be made safe.
 Rather, the safety will have destroyed the wilderness."